janovehennig/memory-traces/README.md

 ## How It Works

-Memory traces leverages the ERC725Y data structure to access LSP5ReceivedAssets from Universal Profiles.
+Memory Traces leverages the ERC725Y data structure to access LSP5ReceivedAssets from Universal Profiles.
 Assets are retrieved in chronological order using Transfer events from the blockchain, then processed through a parameter mapping system that converts addresses into musical values.

 The core of the sonification process involves: